amazon-ion/ion-hash-js/README.md

 1. Use the library to write Ion data:
     ```javascript
-    import * as ion from 'Ion';
+    import * as ion from 'ion-js';
-    import { cryptoIonHasherProvider, makeHashWriter } from 'IonHash';
+    import {cryptoIonHasherProvider, makeHashWriter} from 'ion-hash-js';

     let hashWriter = makeHashWriter(
             ion.makeTextWriter(),